 The other concern with this type of character is that the impartial observer sometimes relays what’s in front of them in a dry, emotionless way.
 This is what I mean by my “video camera” comment, above.
 A piece of technology records the action without adding any of its own stamp (unless it’s Instagram and has all those nifty filters!).
 A POV in writing that records observations but doesn’t comment or react is about as useless as a nondescript point-and-shoot.

 Interiority (thoughts, feelings, reactions) is your best friend here.
 So if a character is not taking action, give them plenty of internal reaction to keep the reader connected to and invested in their experience.
 Still waters should run deep.
 Same goes for if you’re writing an aloof or mysterious POV–it’s very easy for readers who feel distanced from their protagonist to click off.
 You want to avoid this at all costs.

 Writing Shy Characters

 So if you want to do a shy character who doesn’t interact much, that is your creative choice, but you should be extra careful to make them a) a participant, not just an observer, and b) a colorful narrator of the story, not just a video camera.
 Force them into the action and, when they’re hanging back and looking, give them real narrative presence that injects events with voice and character and emotion.
 Otherwise, your wallflower could be just any old person, relaying a story in a detached, cold, and clinical way.
 Nobody wants that.
 So keep these things in mind when working with this type of character.

-Hire my manuscript critique service and I’ll help you strengthen your main character’s POV.
+When you invest in my manuscript critique service, I’ll help you strengthen your main character’s POV.